oscar6echo/VisualPrimeDecomposition/README.md

 The notebook makes heavy use of the `%%javascript` magic and the impressive [d3.js](d3js.org) library.
 The function `write_js_to_output` is necessary to store the js code in an output cell, which enables
 + the notebook to run the js stored in the outpout cells upon load without the user having to manually run the cells
-+ (2) nbconvert to create a standalone html page containing the notebook output ready for posting.
++ nbconvert to create a standalone html page containing the notebook output ready for posting.
 [Here](http://oscar6echo.github.io/VisualPrimeDecomposition/VisualPrimeDecomposition.html) is the result.

+Note that for security reasons explained in the [IPython notebook documentation](https://ipython.org/ipython-doc/dev/notebook/security.html), the javascript in the notebook will run upon load _only if_ you have run it manually before with the same profile.
+On the other hand nbconvert will always include the javascript in the .html page created.